abhrs0622/TaRO/backend/README.md

  `relataionCode`represents your girlfriend when it is `0`, your friend when it is `1`, and your bias when it is `2`.

-ChatGPT considers relation and name to generate a message.
+ChatGPT considers relation and your name to generate a message.